root-project/root/README/ReleaseNotes/v630/index.md

    root finding.
 4. The `RooFormula` class, which was not meant as a user-facing class, but as a shared implementation detail of `RooFormulaVar` and `RooGenericPdf`.
+5. The `RooIntegratorBinding`, which was an implementation detail of the `RooIntegrator2D` and `RooSegmentedIntegrator2D` classes.

 ## 2D Graphics Libraries